sixiangdeweicao/Random-Bytes/README.md

 # Random-Bytes
-it generate candidate addresses in each BGP prefix  and prob in BGP list
+It generates candidate addresses and probes whether these addresses are active or not in each BGP prefix.

 According to these patterns, we design Random-Bytes algorithm based on BGP prefixes to collect active addresses.
-We define the 16 bits between two colons as double-bytes, so IPv6 addresses can be showed by 8 double-bytes.
+We define the 16 bits between two colons as double-bytes, so IPv6 addresses can be showed by 8 double-byteses.
 As the algorithm runs, the variable double-bytes position shifts to the right in order, in double-bytes steps.
 The position of address in variable double-bytes is filled with 0000-ffff, and the other double-bytes is 0.
-If the variable position is not the last doublebytes, then 0 or 1 will be filled into the last double-bytes.
+If the variable position is not the last double-bytes, then 0 or 1 will be filled into the last double-bytes.

  eg:2001:da8::/32